ginga/refinerycms-image-gallery/README.md

 # Dynamic Image gallery for Refinery CMS

- This gem is based on refinerycms-page-images gem, but with this gem is simple to create a new gallery tab in your engines with dynamic columns.
-It's possible to create more than one galleries in the same engine.
+ This gem is based on refinerycms-page-images gem, with this gem is simple to create a more then one gallery tab in your engines with dynamic columns.

 ## Requirements